 Type 2 Diabetes

-Gallbladder disease and gallstones are more common if you are overweight.
+Gallbladder disease and gallstones are more common with excess weight.

 Osteoarthritis is a common joint condition that most often affects the knee, hip, or back.
 Carrying extra pounds places extra pressure on these joints and wears away the cartilage (tissue cushioning the joints) that normally protects them.